Skip to main content

 d

-You’ll see two areas: Regular Price Rule,
+You’ll see two sections: Regular Price Rule,

 d